top of page

 Conversion of a building used as an old sheep shelter to a net zero home

-This project started out by the client asking MJM to act as a retrofit consultant to assist with the client getting the project to Passivhaus standards.
-The project already had planning permission and building regulations approval but the client wanted the scheme to be net zero.
-The site is in a fantastic location in Mid Devon with commanding 180 degree views across a valley.
-There is an old timber frame building that has been used as a sheep shelter for the last 40 years, which is to be converted into a home, along with other outbuildings that needed repair or replacement.
+The site is set in a fantastic location in Mid Devon with commanding 180 degree views across a valley.
+There was an old timber frame building that was originally a dance hall but had been used as a sheep shelter for the last 40 years.
+The site is steeply sloping and had other outbuildings that needed to be replaced.

 bottom of page